kreijack/bombrowser/tests/TESTS.md

 ### Test 8.7 - revise a code
 Test description:
 - revise the code "820041" from the code list window
+- adjust the "new/from date" field to "old/from date" + 1 (or more, in any case a value different from the default one)
+- set the new/rev field to the default one + "bis_" as prefix
+- set the "new/description" field to the default one + "bis_" as prefix
 - press "Copy/Revise button"
 - A confirmation dialog appears; press yes